raya77/target.en/help/c-activities/t-test-ab/sample-size-determination.md

 ---
 keywords: AB;A/B;AB...n;sample size;sample size calculator;auto-allocate;auto allocate;calculator
 description: Learn how long to run an A/B test.
-A successful A/B test in Adobe Target requires enough visitors (sample size) to improve your conversion rate.
+A successful A/B test in Adobe [!DNL Target] requires enough visitors (sample size) to improve your conversion rate.
 title: How Long Should I Run an A/B Test?
 feature: A/B Tests
 exl-id: 4f4ce387-bbbe-44af-965b-affc3ee09d74